 Nutella puppy chow is a beloved family recipe.
-However, their lack of self-control around it makes me wonder if I’m providing a delicious snack or aiding and abetting a worrisome addiction.
+However, their lack of moderation around it makes me wonder if I’m providing a delicious snack or aiding and abetting some worrisome lack of self control.

 My husband is freakishly powerless around this stuff.
 He can’t physically be in the vicinity without eating it till it’s gone or he’s going to vomit, whichever comes first.